 Here I am sharing our passion for the Customer Value Journey

-methodology at an event hosted at Social Lite.
+methodology at Social School.

 If a new team member isn’t able to learn the CVJ methodology during on-boarding, this person will not succeed at our agency.
 Knowing this, it’s essential we start training on day one and keep the spirit of learning burning every day thereafter.
 When a new hire starts, an hour per day of learning is scheduled into his/her calendar for the first month.
 Additionally, this person is also required to participate in our team learning rituals every week.